adamranieri/GCP-ACE/CloudPlatform/SdkCommands.md

 # gcloud vs gsutil
 - most commands start with gcloud
-- gsutil is for a cloud storage
+    - gsutil for Cloud Storage
         - gsutil is actually a python application
+    - bq for BiqQuery
+    - cbt for Bigtable

 # Common Verbs
 - list